 Indira Gandhi Memorial Tulip Garden is the place where you must be headed in the month of April.
 Situated in the foothills of the Zabarwan range, the garden overlooks Dal Lake in Srinagar and is the proud host to Asia’s largest Tulip Flower Show.
-During this period, this part of Kashmir valley is painted in almost every color of the spectrum.
+It is a festival in month of April during which this part of Kashmir valley is painted in almost every color of the spectrum.
 Make sure that you spot all the colorful Tulips out there.
 This is among the most popular April festivals in India.

 It’s still so cold in Kashmir in April and one can also experience occasional rainfall and snowfall here.
 Be prepared in advance.
 Such is the charm of the Srinagar Tulip Garden that it was adjudged as the second best tulip garden in the world by the World Summit Tulip Society.

 Highlights of Tulip festival: Almost 48 varieties of tulips on display

 Tulip Festival 2023 dates: 1st April 2023 to 20th April 2023

 Baisakhi, primarily celebrated in Amritsar in Punjab, is one of the most popular Hindu festivals in April to be celebrated in India.
 The first day of the Nanakshahi calendar is celebrated as Baisakhi.
 Baisakhi festival falls in the month of Baisakh every year which happens to be the harvest season of Rabi crop.
 The archeological significance of Baisakhi is sun’s entry into Mesh Rashi.
 This particular time is celebrated by different names across India.
 They are: ‘Rongali Bihu’ – Assam, ‘Naba Barsha’ – Bengal, ‘Puthandu’ – Tamil Nadu, ‘Pooram Vishu’ – Kerala and ‘Vaishakha’ – Bihar